Cushion cut engagement rings

 Colors at the top end of the colour scale (colours D and E) are very difficult to tell apart from each other and are really chosen for prestige rather than any actual benefit when the stone is viewed.
 You can definitely go for a D or an E color if you want to go for the highest grade possible, but the actual benefit over an F or even a G will be minimal once the stone is set in a ring and actually being worn.

 If you are considering going with a stone at SI2 or lower then you should definitely use a retailer that provides you with high quality, magnified pics of the exact stone that you are considering purchasing.
 This will allow you to check that no flaws are present in the stone.
-James Allen, Enchanted and Brian Gavin all have excellent photography of their cushion cut stones.
+James Allen and Brian Gavin both have excellent photography of their cushion cut stones.

 One thing to note is that ‘crushed ice’ stones are more likely to hide the presence of minor flaws than chunky cushion cuts, as the tiny flaws are lost in the random facets.
 Again, the only way to tell whether this is the case, and which type you are going to get, is to examine magnified photos, rather than relying on the 4Cs on the grading report.